 NAT mode with Meraki DHCP isolates clients.
 Devices with a Meraki DHCP address will be able to access external and internal resources, such as the Internet and LAN (if firewall rules permit).
 However, connected clients will be unable to contact each other.
 The client isolation features of Merkai DHCP can be seen above in Figure 1.
 Client A and Client B can both access the Internet.
 When Client A wants to send traffic to Client B, the traffic will reach the AP.
 However, the AP will not forward this traffic to Client B. Therefore, the two clients are isolated from each other.

-Since the client isolation function of NAT mode prevents wireless devices on the SSID from communicating with each other, NAT mode is not recommended for use with wireless peer-to-peer devices like a wireless printer or Google Chromecast.
+Since the client isolation function of NAT mode prevents wireless devices on the SSID from communicating with other wireless devices, NAT mode is not recommended for use with wireless peer-to-peer devices like a wireless printer or Google Chromecast.

 To configure NAT mode with Meraki DHCP on an SSID, follow the directions below: